 Free house crawls with Love Your Block

 When I first moved to Philadelphia, my knowledge of the city's neighborhoods were very limited.
-My criteria for finding a home was pretty simple: live in a rowhome on a tiny street and be near the Italians so I would have easy access to delicious food.
+My criteria for finding a home was pretty simple: live in a traditional bi-level brick row home on a tiny street and be near the Italians so I would have easy access to delicious food.
 Luckily, I found both pretty quickly.
 Better yet - I discovered a real estate company that runs free house crawls to explore other corners of the city.
 It's called Love Your Block and it's the best way to spend a weekend afternoon.
-Crawls start at a neighborhood coffee shop to learn more about the area's historical context and typical housing architecture.
-From there, crawlers browse five to seven homes of varied price ranges and designs (my dream house is on Elfreth's Alley for a under $800K) while learning about the market value and potential opportunities -- and challenges -- that come with home ownership.
-Hosts and company owners, Laura and Tiffany, even propose a fun challenge a la 'Price is Right' wherein we try to guess the price of the house after learning about its features (like number of bedrooms, bathrooms and if there's a roof deck).
-The best part for me, who is curious about Philly's housing market and working her way towards saving for a bigger house, is that I get a glimpse into the kind of dream house I can afford in the future while bringing along friends to enjoy a day exploring areas of the city I don't get to see often.
-Plus, the crawl ends at a bar or restaurant to discuss the homes we saw - the good, the bad, the ugly AND the extreme.
+Crawls start at a neighborhood coffee shop to learn more about the area's historical context and typical housing market.
+From there, crawlers browse five to seven homes of varied price ranges and designs (my dream house is on Elfreth's Alley for under $800K) while learning about the property, architecture and home ownership expectations.
+Hosts and company owners, Laura and Tiffany, even propose a fun challenge a la 'Price is Right' where crawlers guess the price of the house after learning about its features (like number of bedrooms, bathrooms and if there's a roof deck).
+The best part for people like me, who are curious about Philly's housing market and working their way towards first-time buyer status, is to get a glimpse into the kind of dream house I can afford in the future.
+Bonus: I bring along friends and family to enjoy a day exploring areas of the city we may not get to see often.
+The crawl usually ends at a bar or restaurant to recap the day.
+Below, some of my favorite recent home tours.

 Window shopping up and down Passyunk Avenue